-VUW Seminar 2: Children, Families and the State
+VUW seminar: Children, Families and the State - seminar two

 The second in a three-part seminar examining the historical, current, and future role of the State, around families' and children's involvement in the child welfare system.